aimllifetime/traffic_sign_classifier/writeup_template.md

 #### 4. following describe approaches taken for finding a solution and getting the validation set accuracy to be at least 0.93.

-My final model results were:
+after using early stop in EPOCH iteration, My final model results were :
-* training set accuracy of 0.939
+* training set accuracy of 0.954
-* validation set accuracy of 0.939
+* validation set accuracy of 0.954
-* test set accuracy of 9.38
+* test set accuracy of 0.9535

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?